Thairath Online

 4. Extreme Danger Level

-• Young children (0–5 years old)
+• young children (0–5 years)

-• Elderly people aged 60 and above
+• elderly people 60 years and older

-• Pregnant women
+• pregnant women

-• Patients with chronic diseases
+• patients with chronic diseases

-• People with obesity
+• people with obesity

-• Those who consume alcohol
+• those who consume alcohol

-• Outdoor exercisers and tourists
+• outdoor exercisers and tourists

 Bangkok Metropolitan Administration